thufschmitt/tix-papers/context/nix/general-presentation.md

 The language presents many characteristics that constraint a type-system for it:

 - It is possible to know at runtime the type of a value.
-This functionality is used a lot in practice and requires a notion of union types to be useful.
+This functionality is used a lot in practice and requires a notion of union types to be useful as we will see.

-- The fields of the records may have dynamically defined labels (i.e., they may be defined as the result of the evaluation of an arbitrary expression − provided it evaluates to a string).
+- The fields of the records may have dynamically defined labels (i.e., labels which are defined as the result of the evaluation of an arbitrary expression − provided it evaluates to a string).

-- The language has existed for ten years without a type-system.
-Hence, several idiomatic constructs are hard to type.
+- The language has been existing for ten years without a type-system.
+This naturally led to the introduction of several idiomatic constructs are hard to type.